Campsites in Torres del Paine National Park

 Wild Camping

-General Camping Rules:
+General Camping Rules

-• Waste Disposal: Campers must pack out all waste, including trash and human waste, especially in remote areas.
+Leave no trace: All campers must remove their trash and human waste, especially when camping in remote areas.

 Ramiro Rodriguez